College of Education: Library and Research Resources

 Google Scholar

 Google Scholar is a great place to start your research.
-Scholar has the ease of Google but limits a search to more scholarly resources.
-It can be linked to the library databases so that you can discover resources we have at the U of U library directly from within Google Scholar while also discovering government reports, documents from Europe, Asia and Australia as well
+Scholar has the ease of Google but limits searching to more scholarly resources like books, scholarly articles and dissertations.
+It can be linked to the library databases so that you can discover resources in Google Scholar and then see if we have those resources at the U of U Marriott Library.
+You can also discover government reports, and articles from Europe, Asia and Australia.

-To link Google Scholar to our Marriott Library resources,:
+First, Link Google Scholar to our Marriott Library resources:

-1. Click on the Settings link (wheel) at the top of the page.
+1. Go to Scholar and click on the Settings link (3 lines or a wheel depending on your browser) at the top left corner of the page.

-2. Click on Library Links on the left navigation menu and type University of Utah to the search box and search, then select the Get it at the UU option, and click save Button.
-These settings will stay on your computer until you clean out your cache.
-Now you will see the Get at the UU link on the right side of the source if Utah has that in any of our databases.
+2. Click on Library Links on the navigation menu and type University of Utah into the search box and search, then select the Get it at the UU option, and click save Button.
+These settings will stay on your computer until you clean out your cache or reformat your computer.
+Now you will see the Get at the UU link on the right side of the source if it is in in any of our databases

-4. After you search you will see a new left hand navigation menu appear.
+4. After you search you will see a new left hand navigation menu appear where you can limit by year and sort by date or relevance.

-5. Now do a search using keywords to find scholarly articles.
-You will see under the search item listing, cited by #, related articles these may also be possible articles to check out.
+5. You will see under the source listing, cited by #, a Cite link to create a citation, and related articles.
+These may also be possible articles to check out.
 Take note of journal names, keywords, author names, you can use those to limit by when searching later

-The Get it at the UU link that appears to the right of the sources will take you directly into the library database.
+6. If you click on the Get it @ UU link that appears to the right of the sources, it will take you directly into the library database to get the full text article.
 This is helpful if you are not sure what database to use.
+If there is a PDF link to the right of the source you can click on that and go directly to the PDF to save it to your computer.

-• Scan for additional keywords you can use to search
+• Look for additional keywords in the titles that you can use to search

 • See who has cited articles and books